yWorks/yfiles-for-html-demos/demos/input/button-input-mode/README.md

   - _Hover_ is the default behavior that displays the buttons for an item when hovering over it.
   - _Current item_ displays the buttons for the [current item](https://docs.yworks.com/yfileshtml/#/api/GraphComponent#GraphComponent-property-currentItem) of the _GraphComponent_.
   - _RightClick_ displays the buttons on right-clicking a model item.
-- Press the _TAB_ key while the _GraphComponent_ is focused to set a focus to the first button and cycle through all buttons.
+- Press the Tab key while the _GraphComponent_ is focused to set a focus to the first button and cycle through all buttons.
-  A focused button can be triggered using the _ENTER_ or _SPACE_ key.
+  A focused button can be triggered using the Enter or Space key.

 See the sources for details.